Nun's veiling

 Nun's veiling was a lightweight cloth made of wool.
-It was a plain weave fabric used mainly for women veils and dresses.
-Nun's veiling got its name from the fact that it was used in Veils by several religious orders.
+It was a plain weave fabric used mainly for women's veils and dresses.
+Nun's veiling got its name from the fact that it was used in veils by several religious orders.

 Structure

 Nun's veiling was a lightweight, soft, thin, sheer, wool cloth with open weave structure.
 The construction was more open than a woolen batiste cloth.
 There were also variants in silk, cotton and mixed materials.

 Use

 Nun's veiling was used in ladies' toilettes, as a flounce fabric and in a variety of outfits for English women in the 19th century.